 The Search and Recovery Team responds to many different types of water based recoveries such as boating accidents, swimming accidents, evidence recovery and ice recovery.
 They use equipment such as SCUBA gear, side scanning boat based sonar, active imaging sonar, VideoRay submersible ROV, an Airboat, deep water boats and a SHERP to do their job.

 The term “SWAT Team” stands for “Special Weapons and Tactics team.”
-The Williams County SWAT Team is made up of more than 20 members from the Williams County Sheriff's Office, the Williston Police Department, and the Williston Fire Department.
+The Williams County SWAT Team is made up of more than 20 members from the Williams County Sheriff's Office and the Williston Police Department.

 SWAT Team members protect citizens and fight crime during high risk and high stress situations that require the response of specially trained law enforcement.
 The SWAT Team, which travels in an armored vehicle called the “Bear,” typically respond to scenes with barricaded subjects, active shooters, or hostages.
 The SWAT Team also assists with serving high-risk search warrants and arrest warrants.